ibrahimrehman1/verilog/README.md

 ```

 - e.g. for function.
 Runs in zero simulation time thus no delays can be included into it.
-Returns only single output
+Returns only single output.
+Can only call other functions and not tasks

 ```
 function [7:0] sum;